toludaree/southwark-houses-scraper/README.md

     I needed a way to extract the IDs from the main page for each area.

 The second decision was relatively easy for this spider.
 The IDs were contained in the class attributes of the `li` tags that contained the area links.
 For each area, I:
-- extracted the ID
+- extracted the ID.
-- formatted a url template I had earlier created with the ID
+- formatted a url template I had earlier created with the ID.
-- created a new request with the new url and a different callback function
+- created a new request with the new url and a different callback function.

 ### [HousesCrawlSpider](./southwark_houses/southwark_houses/spiders/houses_crawl.py)
 I had to do some more exploration for this one.
 The [LinkExtractor](https://docs.scrapy.org/en/latest/topics/link-extractors.html) returns a list of URLs to the CrawlSpider [Rule](https://docs.scrapy.org/en/latest/topics/spiders.html#crawling-rules).
 Therefore, I could not get the `li` tags through the extractor.